esamattis/yalr/README.md

 Path to watch.

-From the command line this can be defined multiple times and and from the YARLFile it can be also an array.
+From the command line this can be defined multiple times and and from the YALRFile it can be also an array.

 *Default: (The current working directory)*